 The HIIT session had six 30-second splits at 40% of maximum power and three minutes of active recovery interspersed.

-Taken together, these data indicate that there is a carefully timed placement of HIIT training hours in higher Tremes levels of older athletes, which may lead to a better assimilation environment.
+Taken together, these data indicate a carefully timed placement of HIIT training hours in higher Tremes levels of older athletes, which may lead to a better assimilation environment.

 Given an earlier study that detailed peak power recovery in the elderly took approximately 5 days of HIIT, such a carefully timed workout was designed to maintain athletic performance for limited periods.
 It will be a practical approach (less training time).